chrisarawson/CleanDataProject/README.md

 * There are no missing data
 * Each column has a unique variable name
-* EAch variable name is readable with reference to "codebook.txt"
+* Each variable name is readable with reference to "codebook.txt"
 * Each column is a variable containing one type of data
 * Each individual observation is represented on a single row